 We’ve spoken about this before when discussing posters.
 But we feel it might be good to bring up, just as a refresher.
 Wallpaper can be, well, busy.
 It can have busy patterns and lots of different colors.
 Because of this, you’ll want to be sure to consider the color wheel when making a frame (and matting) for your wallpaper.
 The color wheel is the foundation of how your favorite artists and graphic designers manage to make colors that look good together.

-For this, using complementing colors would always be best.
+For this, using complementary colors would always be best.
 Those are simply colors that exist on opposite sides of the wheel.
 For instance, yellow and blue are on the opposite sides of the color wheel.
 They work well together.
 This is why you see so many logos utilizing these colors; they look good together!

 Other examples are magenta and green or light blue and orange.
 Other things to consider are warm and cool colors.
 The warm colors are ones that you’d associate with warm colors — the reds, yellows, and oranges.
-The cool colors are the opposite — blues, greens, and magentas.
+The cool colors are the opposite — blues, greens, and magenta.
 Of course, there are degrees to this, too: magenta is going to be a “warmer” cool color than a pure blue, and a greenish-yellow might be cooler than your other warm colors.
 So, again, it’s all by degrees.

 How does this affect you framing your wallpaper?
 Well, patterned wallpaper is sort of in right now.
 A basic Google search will likely tell you that wallpapers with leaf and other-like patterns are especially in.
 So if you want to frame a piece of them, you would likely want to get a frame that matches the general pattern.
-Of course, you could simply go with a color outside the wheel, like white or black, which are pretty much universal, and make the task easier for you.
+Of course, you could simply go with a color outside the wheel, like white or black, which are pretty much universal and make the task easier for you.
 That works, too!

 Consider The Shapes On The Wallpaper